lfos/filter-dnsblscore/README.md

 It must be declared in smtpd.conf and attached to a listener:
 ```
-filter "senderscore" proc-exec "/usr/local/bin/filter-senderscore -blockBelow 50 -junkBelow 80 -slowFactor 1000"
+filter "dnsblscore" proc-exec "/usr/local/bin/filter-dnsblscore -junkAbove 0 -blockAbove 1 -slowFactor 1000 b.barracudacentral.org bl.spamcop.net"

-listen on all filter "senderscore"
+listen on all filter "dnsblscore"
 ```

-`-blockBelow` will display an error banner for sessions with reputation score below value then disconnect.
+`-blockAbove` will display an error banner for sessions with reputation score strictly above value then disconnect.

-`-blockPhase` will determine at which phase `-blockBelow` will be triggered, defaults to `connect`, valid choices are `connect`, `helo`, `ehlo`, `starttls`, `auth`, `mail-from`, `rcpt-to` and `quit`.
+`-blockPhase` will determine at which phase `-blockAbove` will be triggered, defaults to `connect`, valid choices are `connect`, `helo`, `ehlo`, `starttls`, `auth`, `mail-from`, `rcpt-to` and `quit`.
 Note that `quit` will result in a message at the end of a session and may only be used to warn sender that reputation is degrading as it will not prevent transactions from succeeding.

-`-junkBelow` will prepend the 'X-Spam: yes' header to messages.
+`-junkAbove` will prepend the 'X-Spam: yes' header to messages.

 `-slowFactor` will delay all answers to a reputation-related percentage of its value in milliseconds.
-The formula is `delay * (100 - score) / 100` where `delay` is the argument to the `-slowFactor` parameter and `score` is the reputation score.
+The formula is `delay * score / domains` where `delay` is the argument to the `-slowFactor` parameter, `score` is the reputation score, and `domains` is the number of blocklist domains.
 By default, connections are never delayed.

-`-scoreHeader` will add an X-SenderScore header with reputation value if known.
+`-scoreHeader` will add an X-DNSBL-Score header with reputation value if known.

 `-allowlist <file>` can be used to specify a file containing a list of IP addresses and subnets in CIDR notation to allowlist, one per line.
-IP addresses matching any entry in that list automatically receive a score of 100.
+IP addresses matching any entry in that list automatically receive a score of 0.